All of us want to be healthy, look good, feel proud of ourself and be happy. A smile is a synonym of all this, especially if we have a nice smile.

 When we do a dental bleaching, we look for the following:

-Who can have a dental bleaching?
+Who is a good candidate for dental bleaching?

-- Patients without cavities
+- Patients who do not have cavities

 - Patients without a history of dental sensitivity